FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 10.rst

 2. Click the Edit pencil.

-3. Set the field to fcn.
+3. Set the field to fcn and click Update All.

 4. Set the n value to 0.035.